 Athlete’s foot is a mild and common skin infection that cures with treatment within weeks.
 In rare instances, a delay in the treatment may cause the following complications (16).

-• Onychomycosis: Fungus from the skin of the feet can spread to the toenails to cause onychomycosis, a fungal nail infection.
+- Onychomycosis: The fungus from the skin of the feet can spread to the toenails to cause onychomycosis.
+This fungal nail infection in children tends to run in families; however, not everyone is susceptible.

 Bacterial infections require antibiotic treatment.
 Fungal nail infection may require additional medications like oral antifungals for a long duration.